saitejesh-cyber/trust-before-intelligence-book/reference/chapter_3_mapping_document_v1_0.md

 - DO NOT disparage BI-era investments - they were RIGHT for their time
 - Echo's $8M investment delivered value (dashboards, compliance, analytics)
 - The problem is not "bad BI" - it's "world changed, new requirements emerged"
-- Respectful tone: "The infrastructure worked perfectly—for the wrong use case"
+- Respectful tone: "The infrastructure worked perfectlyEUR"for the wrong use case"

 **Transformation vs Retrofit:**
 - Make transformation the obvious choice through cost/timeline/risk analysis